Skip to content

 Realms prevent collision

-Multiple pipelines can write to the same Neo4j database safely because every node and edge carries a realm property.
+Multiple pipelines can write to the same Context Engine safely because every node and edge carries a realm property.
 Queries filter by realm (or * to cross-search).
 A pipeline writing to design cannot clobber a node written by the infrastructure pipeline — even if the source_id matches — because realm is part of the primary key.

 See Knowledge Graph & Realms.